frankcleary/data-science-bytes/content/pages/recommended-books.md

-Title: Recommended Books
+Title: Recommended Books for Data Scientists

-Note: Purchasing books from these links helps support Data Science Bytes.
+These are the best books that have helped me be a better data scientist.
+Purchasing books from these links helps support Data Science Bytes.

 ## Data Science and Machine Learning